Benton Harbor Area Schools: History

 Until the consolidation done in the mid-1960s certain out-lying areas, such as Fair Plain, had their own independent school districts.

-In 2007, the district hired a new superintendent.
-Carole Schmidt replaced Dr. Paula Dawning.
+In 2007, the district hired a new superintendent, Carole Schmidt.
 The hiring of Schmidt was notable because she left her job as superintendent of the St. Joseph Public School District.
 Schmidt is the first white superintendent of the Benton Harbor School District in decades.